bitmovin/bitmovin-player-react-native/README.md

     isAutoplayEnabled: true,
     // Specifies if playback starts muted.
 Default is false.
     isMuted: true,
-    // Optionally isTimeShiftEnabled: Specifies if time shifting (during live streaming) should be enabled.
+    // Specifies if time shift for live streams should be enabled.
 Default is true.
     isTimeShiftEnabled: true,
     // Optionally isBackgroundPlaybackEnabled: Specifies if isBackgroundPlaybackEnabled should be enabled.
 Only in iOS.
 Default is false.
     isBackgroundPlaybackEnabled: true,